A Cowshed and Pale ale

 His hunger persisted.
 He lingered over a piece of blue Stilton cheese, made quick work of a rhubarb tart, and to vary his drinking, quenched his thirst with porter, that dark beer which smells of Spanish licorice but which does not have its sugary taste…

-Beers of various kinds have always featured “extreme” flavours, probably accidentally initially, that finally grab and retain drinkers’ affections.
-Hence the development of regional and local tastes.
+Some beers have always featured “extreme” flavours, probably accidentally initially, that end by grabbing drinkers’ affections.
+Ergo the development of regional and local tastes.
 Bitterness itself, from hops, is the best example.

 Musk features in perfumes, soaps, and other things: why not eatables?
 It becomes a whet, a stimulant.
-Huysmans focused on the extreme for its own sensory value and as metaphor for artistic independence.
-To borrow a term from another artistic and sensory quester, Jimi Hendrix, he “raised his freak flag high” – despite his staid look, in this case.
+Huysmans focused on the extreme for its outre sensory value and as metaphor for artistic and personal independence.
+To borrow a term from a more modern artistic and sensory quester, Jimi Hendrix, the French writer “raised his freak flag high” – despite his staid look, in this case.